-My parents also enjoy trees.
-They live close to me and they received the same three strategically placed trees in their front yard.
-Like me, they planted additional trees to enjoy and provide shade for their house in the hot summer months.
-A few years ago they planted a hybrid poplar tree in their back yard.
-The fast-growing tree was only a few feet tall when planted but it quickly reached a height of about ten feet and a trunk diameter of about five inches.
-It had a beautiful shape and was providing shade for the east side of my parents’ home.
-Early one morning I was shocked to find the beautiful poplar tree lying on the ground.
+I also planted a hybrid poplar tree in my back yard.
+The fast-growing tree was only a few feet tall when planted, but it quickly reached a height of about ten feet and a trunk diameter of about five inches.
+It had a beautiful shape and was providing shade for the east side of my home.
+Early one morning I was shocked to find the poplar tree lying on the ground.
 What had happened?

-I was quite puzzled because there had been no storm or high winds the night before and trees don’t just fall over.
+There had been no storm or high winds the night before and trees don’t just fall over.
 Further examination revealed a pile of wood chips around the base of the tree.
-Later when our entire family was out staring at the tree in disbelief, we concluded that a beaver from a nearby lake must have destroyed the tree during the night.
+Later when our family was out staring at the tree in disbelief, we concluded that a beaver from a nearby lake must have destroyed the tree during the night.
 One of the lower branches was missing and we presume that the animal hauled it off between sections of a wrought iron fence surrounding the back yard.

-The loss of the tree was quite distressing to us all.
-One day it stood majestic, tall, and healthy providing shade for their home and the next morning…..gone.
-Naturally we all began to think about how the incident may have been prevented and the “if only” thoughts started forming.
-If only we had placed landscape fencing around the base of the tree or one of the bags used for watering.
-Or perhaps if we had painted the base of the tree with a mixture of paint and sand this tragedy could have been avoided.
-Of course, these were all moot points because the tree was gone…here today and gone tomorrow.
+One day the tree stood majestic, tall, and healthy providing shade for our home and the next morning…..gone.
+We began to think about how the incident may have been prevented and the “if only” thoughts started forming.
+If only we had placed landscape fencing around the base of the tree.
+Or perhaps if we had painted the base of the tree with a mixture of paint and sand… Of course, these were moot points because the tree was gone…here today and gone tomorrow.